Home / Living / Healthcare / Exercise and Mental Health after Immigrating to Canada

 3. Manage Your Budget Carefully

-Also, do not fall into the common trap of constantly comparing Canadian prices with the prices in your home country.
-“Back home this or that costs a lot less” — such a mindset can only put you in a pessimistic mood.
+Shrinking savings are one of the major sources of stress for new immigrants.
+Avoid overspending to minimize financial stress, especially when you first arrive.
+This will help manage your money and stretch your savings while searching for a job.
+Also, avoid the trap of comparing Canadian prices with those in your home country.
+“Back home, this or that costs a lot less” — this mindset can only put you in a bad mood.

 4. Get Involved to Improve Mental Health